adaskar/HexEditor/README.md

 ### Opening Files

-- Launch HexEditor and use File → Open (⌘O)
+- Launch HxEditor and use File → Open (⌘O)
 - Or drag and drop a file onto the app icon

 ### Basic Editing